 This perspective highlights the importance of finding a balance between tradition and safety, ensuring that celebrations can continue without putting lives and property at risk.
 Establishing regulated community fireworks displays will allow people to continue celebrating their heritage in a safe, controlled setting.
 Additionally, creative alternatives, such as drone light shows, offer a modern twist on traditional fireworks displays, providing a safer and more eco-friendly option to experience the spectacle and joy they bring.
 Public awareness of fireworks safety and their dangers to both humans and nature is also essential.

 Fireworks hold undeniable cultural significance in Hawaii, but the safety risks posed by illegal fireworks cannot be ignored.
 Tragedies like the explosion in Aliamanu serve as stark reminders of their dangers.
-While we can’t erase their cultural value, we can celebrate safely through regulated community displays or modern alternatives like drone light shows.
+While we can’t erase their cultural value, we can celebrate safely through regulated community displays or modern alternatives.